SapphireYeti/PrivateKeyExporter/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

+## Contributing

+While this project is open source, it's primarily maintained and developed by the author.
+I am not currently looking for contributions or modifications to this codebase.
+However, you are welcome to fork this repository and adapt it as you see fit under the terms of the MIT License.

 ## Disclaimer

 This tool is provided as-is, and the responsibility for secure handling and storage of private keys rests with the user.
 Always ensure private keys are handled securely to prevent unauthorized access.